cariochi/spring-data-web-spec/README.md

 ### Custom value resolver

-A custom `valueResolver` can be implemented as a Spring bean.
+A custom `valueResolver` can be implemented as a **Spring bean**.
 For example, resolving allowed regions for the current
 user:

 ```java